naserflutter/DART_SNIPPETS/01_Introduction_to_dart.md

 there’s the possibility
 to edit Dart files, refreshing Chrome and visualizing changes almost immediately

 As you’ve just seen, Dart can run literally everywhere: desktop, mobile and web.

-This book will give you a wide overview of the language (Dart version 2.10, with null safety support) and all the required skills to create easily maintainable projects.
+### **PACKAGE SYSTEM**
+Dart’s core API offers different packages, such as dart:io or dart:collection, that expose classes and methods for many purposes.
+In addition, there is an official online repository called pub containing packages created by the Dart team, the Flutter team or community users like you.

+If you head to [**pub.dev**](https://pub.dev)  you will find an endless number of packages for any purpose: I/O handling, XML serialization/de-serialization, localization, SQL/NoSQL database utilities and much more